GentooGames/method_inherit.gml/README.md

 method_inherit can be used to inherit the logic of a previously declared object method. this implementation does not preserve "static" functionality, and should primarily be used for non-static-methods declared in gml.objects.

+# credit
+original method-inherit concept created by Gleb Tsereteli. expanded and extra features added by __gentoo__

 # how-to-use
 Example 1: (standard use)
 ```